Coral Ardisia (Ardisia crenata):

 Coral ardisia is also known as coral berry, spice berry, and scratchthroat.
 It was introduced into Florida in the early 1900’s for ornamental purposes.

-In the ensuing years it has since escaped cultivation and become established in hardwood hammocks and other moist woods of natural areas and grazing lands.
-Specimens have been collected from 19 western and south-central Florida counties as of 2004.
+In the ensuing years, it has since it escaped cultivation and has become established in hardwood hammocks and other moist woods of natural areas and grazing lands.
+Populations can currently found in Florida, Louisiana and Georgia.